 Employees who are eligible to retire through the Oklahoma Teachers Retirement System may continue on the group health insurance program.
 Employees under age 65 will remain on the group health insurance plan.
-Employee's age 65 and older will transition to the supplemental group health care plan.
+Employees aged 65 and older will transition to the supplemental group health care plan.
+The subsidy will be used toward the health insurance premium in addition to the defined contribution amount.
 Employees attaining age 65 (or the currently established age required by the federal government) should apply for Medicare.
 If an employee qualifies for the Oklahoma Teachers Retirement health insurance subsidy, it will be used to fund a portion of the health insurance premium as long as the employee remains on the group health insurance plan.
-If an employee leaves the group plan, they may not return into the plan and the subsidy is forfeited.
+If an employee leaves the group plan, they may not return to the plan, and the subsidy is forfeited.
 The portion of the health insurance paid by the employer, if applicable, is stated in the guidelines established in Section 3.15 RETIREMENT.
 The employee is responsible for any remaining premiums for coverage.

-3.14.2 Group Dental Insurance Program
+3.13.2 Group Dental Insurance Program

-The College provides continuous group dental insurance coverage for all eligible full-time employees, and, at the employee's option, eligible dependents.
+The College offers continuous group dental insurance coverage for all eligible full-time employees, and, at the employee's option, eligible dependents.
 The College reserves the right to verify the eligibility of all dependents covered under our group health insurance plan.
-Employee coverage is provided at the employer's expense and eligible dependents may be covered, at the employee's option, at the insured employee's expense through payroll deduction of premiums.
+Eligible dependents may be covered, at the employee's option, at the insured employee's expense through payroll deduction of premiums.
 Employees can choose a lower tier of available coverage at a lesser premium and apply the remaining allowance to the cost of dependent dental coverage.
 Dependent coverage is subject to timely enrollment and payment of premiums.
-Failure to pay premiums timely may result in termination of coverage in accordance with the terms of the group dental insurance program.
+Failure to pay premiums timely manner may result in termination of coverage by the terms of the group dental insurance program.
 Part-time, salaried employees may be granted special consideration at the discretion of the President.
 Hourly, adjunct, and temporary employees are not eligible for dental insurance coverage.
 Coverage begins on the first day of the month following the start of employment.

-Employees terminating their service with Northern Oklahoma College who have ten years of consecutive service are considered vested in the dental insurance program consortium and may stay on the group dental insurance plan.
-Vested employees remaining on the group dental insurance plan are responsible for coverage premiums.
+Employees terminating their service with Northern Oklahoma College who have ten years of consecutive service are eligible to stay on the group dental insurance plan and are responsible for coverage premiums.

-Coverage for employees receiving dental insurance benefits ceases the last day of the month in which the employee is either physically working on campus or instructional classroom responsibilities are fulfilled for the semester.
+Coverage for employees receiving dental insurance benefits ceases on the last day of the month when the employee is either physically working on campus or instructional classroom responsibilities are fulfilled for the semester.

 For faculty members working a nine (9) month contract, coverage ends in the month that final grades are due and submitted.
-If a faculty member is contracted to teach a summer course, coverage ends the last day of the month when class grades are due and submitted.
-If an employee does not notify or delays notification to the institution of their separation from the College, the employee will be required to repay the costs that the institution incurred.
+If a faculty member is contracted to teach a summer course, coverage ends on the last day of the month when class grades are due and submitted.
+If an employee does not notify or delays notification to the institution of their separation from the College, the employee may be required to repay the costs that the institution incurred.

 Employees who are eligible to retire through the Oklahoma Teachers Retirement System may continue on the group dental insurance program.
-Changes to dental insurance may only be made at option period or when a qualifying event occurs as specified in the plan.
+Changes to dental insurance may only be made during the option period or when a qualifying event occurs as specified in the plan.
 The portion of the dental insurance paid by the employer, if applicable, is stated in the guidelines established in Section 3.15 RETIREMENT.
 The employee is responsible for any remaining premiums for coverage.

-3.14.3 Group Vision Insurance Program
+3.13.3 Group Vision Insurance Program